Phylum: Magnoliophyta - Class: Equisetopsida - Order: Asparagales - Family: Amaryllidaceae

 It had been thought that the Romans introduced Snowdrops to Britain, but experts now believe they arrived in the early sixteenth century.
 Certainly by the time John Gerald was writing his Great Herbal (first published in 1597) this spring flower had made its way to England and was described by Gerard, and in the second edition of 1633 he referred to it by the common name Snowdrop.

 Because they like shade, Snowdrops rarely colonise open meadows, preferring to cling to the edges of fields and damp woods, where trees or bushes provide shelter from the sun.
 Not surprisingly, western parts of Britain, which have more cloudy spring days, have some spectacular displays of Snowdrops.
-(The plants shown on this page were photographed in West Wales.)
+(Most of the plants shown on this page were photographed in West Wales.)

 The reason why Snowdrops are so common along watercourses is that bulbils become detached from the plants in high water and get swept downstream and settle on other sections of riverbank.